Microsoft outages caused by CrowdStrike software glitch paralyze airlines, other businesses. Here's what to know.

 What has been affected by the Microsoft outages?

-Over 1,000 flights had been cancelled within, into, or our of the U.S. by early Friday morning and more than 2,000 others were delayed, according to the the flight tracking service, FlightAware.
+Over 1,000 flights had been cancelled within, into or out of the U.S. as of Friday morning, and more than 2,000 others were delayed, according to the the flight tracking service, FlightAware.
 Globally, more than 21,000 flights were delayed early Friday, and that number was expected to rise.

 American Airlines, Delta Air Lines, United Airlines resumed at least some flight departures later Friday morning after pausing operations earlier in the day due to the outages.